Para português, clique aqui.

 Don’t forget to subscribe to get an e-mail notification whenever I post a review.
 I promise I won’t spam you. 😉

-This product was sent by Swanicoco.
-ALL the opinions are of my own and the review is 100% honest, like all of my others reviews I’ve written here and on Instagram.
+This product was sent by Swanicoco for review purposes.
+ALL the opinions are of my own and the review is 100% honest, like all of my other reviews I’ve written here and on Instagram.